I want to make chips, period. In order to do that, I have to build specialized tools to be able to do so.

 First diode, using Boron acid dopant in N-type silicon (phosporous):

-For smaller resolutions, the plan is to investigate UV-curing resins in one hand and e-beam maskless litography on PMMA, repurposing a CRT tube with a custom controller (already in prototype stage)
+For smaller resolutions, the plan is to investigate UV-curing resins and DiY e-beam maskless litography on PMMA, repurposing a CRT tube with a custom controller (already in prototype stage)

 First noticeable diode effect in N-type (phosphor) wafer, using Boron.